-Nowadays the social media network is the go to place to catch up and discover video content - in fact this year Facebook overtook YouTube as the biggest platform for video views on desktop*.
+Nowadays the social media network is the go to place to catch up and discover video content - in fact Facebook overtook YouTube as the biggest platform for video views on desktop*.

-Couple this with Facebook's amazing ad targeting tools and its venture into 360, live video and other new ways to watch film, You can see why it's now a big part of people's video marketing strategies!
+Couple this with Facebook's amazing ad targeting tools and its ventures into 360, live video and other new ways to watch film, you can see why it's such a big part of people's video marketing strategies.

 * take this with a pinch of salt...in terms of time spent watching and quality of view, YouTube is still ahead by a long way.

 It might sound obvious in a blog about Facebook video but step one, upload your video onto the Facebook native player!